Adelaide migratory birds header large

 The main records of Go-Go’s travels are from our gulf, and his usual stopover haunt: Bohai Bay in China’s Yellow Sea.

-To tackle the problem of only getting records where people live, our team came up with the idea of tracking birds with tiny satellites.
+To tackle the problem of only getting records where people live, our team have tracked using tiny solar powered devices, tracked by satellites.

 Everything you need to know about South Australia’s migratory shorebirds